mateusluizfb/TAC-crawler/README.md

 1. Install dependencies - `npm install`
 2. Run the scrapper - `npm run start`
 3. Run the parser - `npm run parse`
+    - To use the parser, the program will query OpenAI's API.
+You need to have an account and an API key.
+You need to create an account at OpenAI and get a free API key.
+    - Once this is done, create a .env file with your API key.
+Example: `OPENAI_API_KEY=sk-1234567890`
 4. Run a separate file - Example: `npm run only-script src/lib/openai.ts`

 This project uses: